Chiropractic controversy and criticism

 Throughout its history, chiropractic has been the subject of internal and external controversy and criticism.
 According to magnetic healer Daniel D. Palmer, the founder of chiropractic, "vertebral subluxation" was the sole cause of all diseases and manipulation was the cure for all disease.
+Internal divisions between "straights," who adhere strictly to Palmer's original philosophy, and "mixers," who incorporate broader medical practices, have further complicated the profession's identity.

 A 2003 profession-wide survey found "most chiropractors (whether 'straights' or 'mixers') still hold views of Innate Intelligence and of the cause and cure of disease (not just back pain) consistent with those of the Palmers".
 A critical evaluation stated "Chiropractic is rooted in mystical concepts.
 This led to an internal conflict within the chiropractic profession, which continues today."
-Chiropractors, including D.D.
-Palmer, were jailed for practicing medicine without a license.
-D.D.
+Chiropractors, including Palmer, were jailed for practicing medicine without a license.
 Palmer considered establishing chiropractic as a religion to resolve this problem.
 For most of its existence, chiropractic has battled with mainstream medicine, sustained by antiscientific and pseudoscientific ideas such as vertebral subluxation.

 Chiropractic researchers have documented that fraud, abuse and quackery are more prevalent in chiropractic than in other health care professions.
 Unsubstantiated claims about the efficacy of chiropractic have continued to be made by individual chiropractors and chiropractic associations.
 The core concept of traditional chiropractic, vertebral subluxation, is not based on sound science.
 Collectively, systematic reviews have not demonstrated that spinal manipulation, the main treatment method employed by chiropractors, was effective for any medical condition, with the possible exception of treatment for back pain.
-Spinal manipulation, particularly of the upper spine, can, rarely, cause complications in adults and children that can cause permanent disability or death.
+Spinal manipulation, particularly of the upper spine, can cause complications in adults and children that can cause permanent disability or death.
+Scientific studies have generally found limited evidence for chiropractic efficacy beyond back pain, and concerns about patient safety, particularly with neck manipulations, have been raised.